 Peripheral neuropathy affecting the feet — burning, numbness, tingling, and sharp pain that worsens at night — is among the most functionally limiting conditions in podiatric medicine, and Brighton-area patients with diabetes, chemotherapy-induced nerve damage, or idiopathic neuropathy have access to a treatment protocol at Balance Foot & Ankle that goes significantly beyond medication management.
 The standard medical approach to neuropathy — pregabalin, gabapentin, and duloxetine — addresses symptoms without addressing the nerve pathology itself.
 Our Brighton and Howell office uses a combination of MLS laser therapy (which drives mitochondrial activation and ATP production in damaged nerve fibers), EMTT magnetotransduction (which improves nerve conduction velocity through electromagnetic field therapy), and nutritional optimization protocols (addressing deficiencies in B12, alpha-lipoic acid, and benfotiamine that are independently associated with neuropathy progression).

 Brighton patients with neuropathy benefit from our Howell location on E Grand River Avenue, just 15 minutes east via I-96 or M-59.
-The initial neuropathy consultation involves a comprehensive assessment: vibratory sensation testing, monofilament pressure perception testing, and review of relevant lab work (B12, HbA1c, thyroid function, and inflammatory markers).
+The initial neuropathy consultation involves a thorough assessment: vibratory sensation testing, monofilament pressure perception testing, and review of relevant lab work (B12, HbA1c, thyroid function, and inflammatory markers).
 We document baseline neurological function to track treatment response objectively.
 Most patients with mild to moderate neuropathy experience measurable improvement in sensation testing and significant reduction in pain symptoms within 6–8 weeks of the combined therapy protocol.
 For Brighton and Howell area patients with diabetic neuropathy, the annual Medicare-covered diabetic foot examination at our office includes comprehensive neuropathy screening and risk stratification — contact our Howell office to schedule.

 Neuropathy Treatment in Brighton, MI: Evidence-Based Protocols for Peripheral Nerve Pain